meltano/meltano/docs/src/docs/tutorial.md

 - Click the Run button to query the transformed tables in the `analytics` schema.
 - Check the Results or Open the Charts accordion and explore the data.

+## Advanced - Coming Soon

+You can look forward to the following tutorials in the future:

+- Salesforce > Snowflake Tutorial
+- How to add your own transforms
+- How to add your own .m5o models for generating reports

 ## Using Docker

 It is possible to run Meltano as a Docker container to simplify usage, deployment, and orchestration.